-12.6 Safety Analyses
+13.7 Safety Analyses

-12.6.1 Evaluation of Adverse Events
+13.7.1 Evaluation of Adverse Events

-All adverse events reported over the course of the study will be summarized and tabulated by study phase (standard therapy or hybrid closed-loop), event category, seriousness, severity, and relationship to the study and the investigational device.
+All adverse events reported over the course of the study will be summarized and tabulated by study phase, event category, seriousness, severity, and relationship to the study procedure and the investigational device.
 For the purposes of summarization, an event will be considered "Related" if the relationship was deemed as "Possibly Related" or "Related".
 In cases where the same event is reported more than once per subject, the event will only be counted once in the incidence table(s).

 Adverse events leading to death or to discontinuation from the study will be listed separately.
 A listing of all adverse events will be provided.
-The primary safety endpoint will also be presented by existing Dexcom G6 use at the time of screening (users and non-users).
+The primary safety endpoints will be presented by existing Dexcom G6 use at the time of screening (users and non-users) and by participation in the prepivotal study (those who participated in the prepivotal study and those who did not).